In-Depth Analysis

 Before you pick a pricing plan during the registration process, you should see which one suits your needs best.

-The company offers two subscription tiers: Personal and Family, which come at a monthly cost of $3 and $5, respectively.
+The company offers three subscription plans: Bronze, Silver, and Gold, which come at a monthly cost of $3, $6, and $12 respectively.
 It’s not common for a robo-advisor to charge flat fees like this.
 Instead, most competitors opt for a percentage of your assets, which is more convenient, especially for investors with small balances.

 Additionally, if you want to move your portfolio away from Acorns to another provider, it will cost you $50 per ETF.
 Of course, you can always sell your holdings instead and cash out for free.